raphaelcmacedo/study/README.md

 - **PostgreSQL**: For database management.
 - **Docker**: For containerization.
 - **Spring docker compose**: For docker compose integration.
+- **Testcontainer**: For integration and database testing, bringing the test environment closer to production.
 - **Keycloak**: For user management.
 - **Elastic Stack**: For observability.